Donate to Gaza: a devastating humanitarian crisis

 Where will my money go?

 Our focus is where the humanitarian need is the greatest.
-The Gaza Crisis appeal will support people in Gaza and affected areas and those potentially impacted in the future by this crisis, including Lebanon.
+Your donation to the Gaza Crisis Appeal will support people in areas affected and those potentially affected in the future by this crisis.
 Gift Aid claimed on donations received in response to this appeal will be used to fund the whole of our work.
 In the event there are surplus funds raised for this appeal these will be used for the general charitable purposes of the British Red Cross.

 The importance of neutrality and impartiality